Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation

 \section{Introduction}

 Since the original formulation of the Ho\v{r}ava theory in Ref.~\cite{Horava:2009uw}, the anisotropic conformal symmetry introduced in that paper has played an interesting and intriguing role (in $2+1$ dimensions these transformations were introduced in Ref.~\cite{Horava:2008ih}).
-The Weyl transformations are anisotropic in the sense that the lapse function scales with a weight different to the one of the spatial metric and the shift vector,
+The Weyl transformations are anisotropic in the sense that the lapse function scales with a weight different from the one of the spatial metric and the shift vector,

 where $\Omega = \Omega(t,\vec{x})$.
-This is related to the fact that the whole Ho\v{r}ava theory is anisotropic between the space and the time (see discussion in Ref.~\cite{Griffin:2011xs}), which is the core for its (power-counting) renormalizability.
+This is related to the fact that the whole Ho\v{r}ava theory is anisotropic between space and time (see discussion in Ref.~\cite{Griffin:2011xs}), which is the core for its (power-counting) renormalizability.
 When introducing the anisotropic Weyl transformations, Ho\v{r}ava noticed that the coupling constant of the kinetic term of the Lagrangian,

-must be fixed to $\lambda = 1/3$ (in 3 spatial dimensions), in order to this kinetic term be effectively conformal.
+must be fixed to $\lambda = 1/3$ (in 3 spatial dimensions), in order for this kinetic term to be effectively conformal.
 This gives a special role to this value of $\lambda$.
 To have a complete conformal theory the potential, of course, must be chosen to be conformal.